Members of the Jeffery family were

 6 ii.
 John3, born say 1718.

-5. Jacob Jeffries, born say 1758, was a soldier in the North Carolina Continental Line whose final pay of 21 pounds was received by William King [Clark, The State Records of North Carolina, XVII:222].
+5. Jacob Jeffries, born say 1758, enlisted in Donoho's 10 North Carolina Regiment on 25 May 1781 and left the service a year later.
+His final pay of 21 pounds was received by William King [Clark, The State Records of North Carolina, XVII:222].
 He was taxable in Orange County in 1790 [NC:95] and head of an Orange County household of 9 "other free" in 1800 [NC:514].
 He recorded a certificate in Orange County on 24 July 1791 that he was the "Mulatto Jacob" who received a discharge for twelve months service as a soldier in the Revolution [NCGSJ XI:115].
 He married, second, Jane Moore, 5 October 1796 Orange County bond, Joshua Wittid bondsman.
-His 14 July 1818 Orange County will left his wife Jane his household furniture, farm animals, the crop on the plantation, a bounty ticket worth $3,000 (apparently for Revolutionary War service) and named her executrix; left a cow to his son Rivers Jeffries; and left a dollar each to the his first wife's children Reuben Jeffries, Mourning Jeffries, John Jeffries, Katty Ammons (Hammons) and Betsy Guy [North Carolina original will, D:543].
+His 14 July 1818 Orange County will left his wife Jane his household furniture, farm animals, the crop on the plantation, a bounty ticket worth $3,000 due by Major Donoho (apparently for Revolutionary War service) and named her executrix; left a cow to his son Rivers Jeffries; and left a dollar each to the his first wife's children Reuben Jeffries, Mourning Jeffries, John Jeffries, Katty Ammons (Hammons) and Betsy Guy [North Carolina original will, D:543].
 Jinncy was head of an Orange County, North Carolina household of 7 "free colored" in 1820 [NC:344].
 Jacob was the father of

 i.
 Reuben, born say 1783, married Kissiah Hawly, 30 May 1808 Caswell County bond, Mil es Scott bondsman.
 Reuben was head of an Orange County, North Carolina household of 2 "free colored" in 1820 [NC:354].
 Miles Scott was head of an Orange County household of 3 "other free" in 1810 [NC:817].
 He was about sixty nine on 14 September 1837 when he testified for the pension application of Charles Whitmore that he had been of neighbor of his in Brunswick County, Virginia [NARA, S.11739, M804, https://www.fold3.com/image/246/28017759].